Apple November event preview: Apple Silicon MacBook Air and Pro, Big Sur release, more - 9to5Mac

-We’re just days away from Apple’s third special event in as many months.
+Apple’s third event in as many months has officially arrived.
 After previous events focused on iPad, Apple Watch, and iPhone, Apple’s November 10 event will likely focus on the Apple Silicon transition in the Mac lineup.

-Read on as we round up everything you need to know ahead of the “One more thing” event next week.
+Read on as we round up everything you need to know ahead of the “One more thing” later today.

 When is the Apple Silicon November event?